jiko-technologies/docs/oauth/examples/fastapi.md

 - **Dependencies**: `authlib` is used for OAuth2 authentication. `httpx` is used for making HTTP requests if needed. `python-dotenv` is used to load environment variables from a `.env `file.

 - **OAuth Configuration**: Configure OAuth2 with Jiko by registering it with `authlib`.
 The `client_kwargs` include the scopes for OAuth2.
-Client secret is the private key that pairs with the public key that was created when the oauth client was created.
+The private key is used to sign the client assertion JWT for authentication (see [Private Key JWT](../private-key-jwt.md)).

 - **Login Endpoint**: Redirects users to the Jiko OAuth2 authorization page.